cisco-open/ansible-collection-catalystwan/roles/cluster/README.md

 Role Name
 =========

-This Ansible role facilitates the process adding and editing controllers to cluster for Cisco SD-WAN vManage devices.
+This Ansible role facilitates the process of adding and editing controllers to the cluster for Cisco SD-WAN vManage devices.

 Requirements
 ------------